Stock Analysis · MicroStrategy Incorporated (MSTR)

 Overview

-• Product support (maintenance and support tied to deployed software)
+• Product support (maintenance and support contracts)

 Key Figures